 It improves circulation.
 Perhaps one of the best impacts that walking has on our health.
 Walking improves circulation and gets the blood flowing.
 This means that it reduces blood pressure and the risk of suffering a stroke.

 This is the perfect day to start a walking routine.
 Like with every form of exercise, the hardest part is starting.
-But if you make the effort to walk every day, you'll see you'll enjoy it and even crave it, and as a bonus, you'll improve your mood and health.
+But if you make an effort to walk every day, you'll see you'll enjoy it and even crave it, and as a bonus, you'll improve your mood and health.

 Here are some ways to help you start walking more regularly:

-Park further away than you would normally.
+Park further away than you would usually.
 Whether you're going shopping, eating out, or just going to work, parking a bit further away from your destination is a great way to get your steps in.
 You can also do it if you use public transportation.
 Just get off one or two stops earlier than your usual stop.

 Instead of catching up with your friends over a coffee or a drink, invite them to join you for a stroll in the park.